Westcott Barton: Economic history

 The village used to be clustered immediately around the parish church.
 Earthworks indicating the sites of buildings survive to the west, south and east of the churchyard.
 However, the modern village is 220 yd east of the church, contiguous with Middle Barton village in the Steeple Barton parish.
 The agricultural lands of Steeple Barton and Westcott Barton were worked as a single field system.
-An open field system of farming prevailed in the two parishes until an Inclosure Act, for their common lands, was implemented in 1796.
+An open field system of farming prevailed in the two parishes until an inclosure act, the Westcott and Middle Barton Inclosure Act 1795 (35 Geo.
+3. c.
+19 Pr.), for their common lands, was implemented in 1796.
 The main road between Bicester and Enstone traverses the parish from east to west.
 It was turnpiked in 1793 but was disturnpiked in 1876 and is now classified the B4030 road.

 Amenities

 Westcott Barton has an early 18th-century public house, the Fox Inn.
 The pub's website describes it as being in Middle Barton.